 Reusable tote bags are made from a non-woven, polypropylene plastic (often referred to as ‘PP’).
 “Woven” materials are easy to understand.
-Cotton threads in our T-shirts are woven together.
+Cotton threads in things like pillow cases are woven together.

 The “non-woven” in the name means the plastic is bonded together.
 One way to do that is to melt the plastic so that it forms together.
 For example, imagine taking a handful of chocolate chips and melting them into a bar.